CarX Drift Racing 3’s Damage Model Set To Smash Expectations

 Although the team often takes quite a while to work on games, with the initial teaser dropping over a year ago now, they dropped CarX Street for PC out of absolutely nowhere just a couple of months ago.
 This gives us some optimism that a surprise CarX 3 release may be approaching soon.
 We’ll be sure to keep you updated!

-Bill is a drifting journalist and photographer who has been part of the Drifted team since 2015.
+Bill is a writer and photographer who has been part of the Drifted team since 2015.
 His work extends to various print and online publications, including Wangan Warriors.

 As part of the King of Nations team, he traveled extensively for several years, capturing top-tier international drift events worldwide.
 His hands-on experience, including rebuilding his own Nissan Silvia S15 drift car, gives him unique insights into drift car building and global drift culture.